Intermediaries, go-betweens, brokers, and middlemen:

 What Is D2C?
 Direct to Consumer Definition

-Direct to consumer sales, also known as direct to consumer ecommerce (or D2C/DTC ecommerce), is a sales strategy where a business sells directly to customers.
-It's the
+Direct to consumer sales, also known as direct to consumer eCommerce (see: what is e commerce), is a sales strategy where a business sells directly to customers.

 That’s opposed to what B2B businesses usually do: sell to vendors, retailers, and resellers.

-But when a wholesaler, manufacturer, or producer transacts with individual end consumers through an ecommerce website, that’s the meaning of D2C.
+But when a wholesaler (see what is wholesale), manufacturer, or producer transacts with individual end consumers through a headless eCommerce website, that’s the meaning of D2C.

 Because when anyone speaks of the direct to consumer meaning, it’s assumed that the context is of a B2B business expanding its sales strategy.